ezhulenev/ezhulenev.github.io/source/_posts/2015-06-15-feature-engineering-at-scale.markdown

 ### Building Model Matrix Instance

-Model Matrix instance contains information about shape of the training data, what transformations (categorial and binning) are required to apply to input data in order to obtain feature vector that will got into machine learning algorithm.
+Model Matrix instance contains information about shape of the training data, what transformations (categorical and binning) are required to apply to input data in order to obtain feature vector that will got into machine learning algorithm.